-- 10.6.1 The flagship initiative by these partners, the Industrial Solutions Hub (ISH), seeks to address the challenge that current ability to commercialise Sellafield experience is constrained and opportunities for wider economic growth and diversification are being missed.
+10.6.1 The Industrial Solutions Hub (ISH), a flagship initiative by Sellafield and its business partners, seeks to address the challenge that current ability to commercialise Sellafield experience is constrained and opportunities for wider economic growth and diversification are being missed.
 In line with the NDA Local Social and Economic Impact Strategy and Copeland Vision 2040, the ISH will leverage the economic potential of the Sellafield supply chain through a cluster approach to growing and diversifying the West Cumbrian economy.
-It will provide a new enterprise campus and innovation hub (the Cleator Moor Innovation Quarter), facilitating the creation of a networked cluster of public, private and academic organisations growing, diversifying and exporting products and services from Cumbria into new nuclear and non-nuclear markets. - 10.6.2 The ISH concept will maximise the existing and new economic activity in West Cumbria, in a way that facilitates: - Spillovers and collaboration between industry, supply chain, SMEs, academia and public sector organisations, opening up new opportunities
+It will provide a new enterprise campus and innovation hub (the Cleator Moor Innovation Quarter), facilitating the creation of a networked cluster of public, private and academic organisations growing, diversifying and exporting products and services from Cumbria into new nuclear and non-nuclear markets.

-- Wider societal outcomes such as town centre regeneration, removal of barriers to local job creation, and increasing skills levels and aspirations - Effective delivery of new nuclear and clean energy missions - More effective, safer, quicker, better value delivery of the Sellafield mission
+- 10.6.2 The ISH concept will maximise the existing and new economic activity in West Cumbria, in a way that facilitates: - Spillovers and collaboration between industry, supply chain, Small and Medium Enterprises (SMEs), academia and public sector organisations, opening up new opportunities - Wider societal outcomes such as town centre regeneration, removal of barriers to local job creation, and increasing skills levels and aspirations - Effective delivery of new nuclear and clean energy missions - More effective, safer, quicker, better value delivery of the Sellafield mission